 Once you set up your new Facebook page, you must create your unique username and URL.
 Bear in mind that on any new page, the URL is messy.
 You need to go into the page settings and choose a username that is as close as possible to what your page is about.
 Whether it’s a person or a brand, your username and vanity URL should reflect it.

 Remember that you will not be able to transfer or change your username, so make sure to choose wisely.
 Of course, if your brand name changes, you can ask Facebook to change it for you.
 You may have to provide supporting evidence of this before Facebook’s team helps.

 The name of your Page is also the title of your Page.
 It appears at the top of the page or browser tab and in search results as a meta title.
 Using “brandable or memorable” names for your Facebook page is best.
 The word will be the most important, so think carefully.

 Make sure to properly fill out the “About” section of your new Facebook Page.
 It’s extra information that will not only help your brand appear in search results but it will also help you connect with your audience.
 It’s important to emphasise who you are and remember that you are trying to convert visitors who read the information as much as trying to improve your overall exposure.

 Seek to Engage your Audience

 To wrap up, Facebook actually doesn’t offer direct benefits for ranking in search results.
-But, you can use it to build traffic and links to your website and other online sites, which will then impact positively your rankings on search engines.
+But you can use it to build traffic and links to your website and other online sites, which will then positively impact your rankings on search engines.